-The rise in demand for g lab technicians is expected to rise some 9% between 2014 and 2024.
-This is slightly higher than the average for all jobs in the US at present, representing a shift in real terms in the importance of environmental testing.
+Job demand for geotechnical lab technicians is expected to rise about 11 percent between 2020 and 2030.* This is slightly higher than the average for all jobs in the US at present, representing a shift in real terms in the importance of environmental testing.
 There is greater public interest in environmental hazards and the remit of government bodies to prosecute polluters.
 With greater authoritative powers, more methods of testing will develop, more tests carried out and greater paths for prosecution.
 The largest growth area is expected to be private labs providing technical consulting services.

 What Are the Education Requirements to Become a Geotechnical Lab Technician?